JanathanPlanas/JanathanPlanas/README.md

 Hello and welcome to my profile! 😊

 - 👋 Hi, I’m @Janathan ,eclectic student whose likes to spend free time to enhanced knowlegdge related to Tecnology, Education, Language because I've found it culture to be able to openyourself to different kind of matters.
+I'm currently on graduation Telecommunication Engineer and enjoying so far.
 - 👀 I’m interested in any content related to Cinema, coding, programming, math & physics, I've used to think how enjoyable could be connection between extremes subject of Science.
 - 🌱 I’m currently learning developing myself as Data Engineer on emphasis Machine Learning with Python, SQL or even thoug Rstudio.